nicolai86/asset_pipeline_routes/README.md

 You can even hook up member- or collection routes, whatever you like really.
 Just prefix your routes with `r.` and you can directly use them in your asset-pipeline!

-The `*\_path`-methods take an arbitrary argument which is used to evaluate the final route.
+All `_path`-methods take an arbitrary argument which is used to evaluate the final route.
 So if you want a regexp matching all users-show actions, you can do it just like this:

     # application.js.coffee.erb